sarahbuddhason/LCPPGuide/README.md

-## Pointers and References to the Base Class of Derived Objects
+## Pointers & References to Base Class of Derived Objects

 **Concept**
   - In C++, pointers and references to a base class can be used to refer to objects of derived classes.